On the Stability of Nonlinear Dynamics in GD and SGD: Beyond Quadratic Potentials: Derivations

-where $ C_0 $ is the first Lyapunov coefficient.
-When $ C_0 > 0 $, the resulting cycle is stable (supercritical bifurcation), and the dynamics in the long run will alternate between $\params^{(1)}$ and $\params^{(2)}$.
-Whereas for $ C_0 < 0 $, the cycle is unstable (subcritical bifurcation) and the iterates will diverge from $ \params^* $.
-The expression for $ C_0 $, involving the second- and third-order derivatives of $ \GDtransform $ at $ \params^* $, is given in App.~\ref{Appendix:Condition for stable oscillations in GD}.
+where $ C_0 $ is the first coefficient in this normal form.
+When $ C_0 > 0 $, the resulting cycle is stable (supercritical bifurcation), and the dynamics in the long run will alternate between $\params^{(1)}$ and~$\params^{(2)}$.
+Whereas for $ C_0 < 0 $, the cycle is unstable (subcritical bifurcation) and the iterates will diverge from~$ \params^* $.
+The expression for $ C_0 $, involving high-order derivatives of $ \GDtransform_{\eta} $ at $ \params^* $, is given in App.~\ref{Appendix:Condition for stable oscillations in GD}.

-We now turn to apply this theory to prove Thm.~\ref{Thm:Stable oscillations of GD}.
+We now apply this framework to derive Thm.~\ref{Thm:Stable oscillations of GD}.
 In the context of GD's iterates near a minimum, the dynamics evolve according to the update rule

 where $ \FullLoss $ is an objective function to be minimized, and $ \eta $ is the step size.
-Obviously, minimizers of~$ \FullLoss $ are the fixed points of~$ \GDtransform $, as the gradient vanishes at these points.
+Minimizers of~$ \FullLoss $ are fixed points of~$ \GDtransform $, as the gradient vanishes at these points.
 The Jacobian of the GD map is